 Frederico Belo is an Assistant Professor in Finance at the Carlson School of Management, University of Minnesota.
 He conducts both theoretical and empirical research on the intersection of finance and macroeconomics.
 He is a faculty research fellow at the National Bureau of Economic Research (NBER).
-His research is published or forthcoming in academic journals such as Journal of Political Economy, Journal of Financial Economics, Review of Financial Studies, Journal of Monetary Economics, and Review of Economic Dynamics.
+His research is published or forthcoming in academic journals such as Journal of Political Economy, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Monetary Economics, and Review of Economic Dynamics.
 Belo holds a B.Sc. degree in Economics from Catholic University of Portugal, an MSc. in Finance and Economics from the London School of Economics, and a Ph.D. and MBA from the University of Chicago.

 Brand Capital and Firm Value (with Maria Ana Vitorino and Xiaoji Lin), 2013, Review of Economic Dynamics, forthcoming

 Government Spending, Political Cycles and the Cross Section of Stock Returns (joint with Vito Gala and Jun Li), 2013, Journal of Financial Economics, 107, 305-324.

 Labor Hiring, Investment, and Stock Return Predictability in the Cross Section (with Xiaoji Lin and Santiago Bazdresch), 2013, Journal of Political Economy, forthcoming

 Government Investment and the Stock Market (with Jianfeng Yu), 2013, Journal of Monetary Economics, 60(3), 325-339.

 The Inventory Growth Spread (joint with Xiaoji Lin), 2012, Review of Financial Studies, 25(1), 278-313.

 External Equity Financing Costs, Financial Flows, and Asset Prices (with Xiaoji Lin and Fan Yang), 2014